 Reconnect with Dorset

-This blog in the first of a series of blogs all about reconnecting with Dorset in 2021.
+This blog is the first of a series of blogs all about reconnecting with Dorset.

 If you'd like to read the second blog about reconnecting with Dorset, click on the following link: